 Bioorthogonal labeling reagents are metabolic labeling compounds whose functional groups can be chemically reacted without interfering with biological processes.
 Bioorthogonal functional groups that have been used as the basis for metabolic labeling compounds include azides, alkynes, aldehydes and ketones.
 Unlike radioactive or stable isotope analogs, bioorthogonal analogs are not detected directly but rather reacted with another detection or affinity compound through a chemoselective ligation reaction.

 One chemoselective ligation reaction is a copper-catalyzed Huisgen cycloaddition between azides and alkynes, commonly referred to as Click chemistry.
 Either azides or alkynes can be used as the functional group for metabolic labeling due to their small size and compatibility with biological systems.
-However, traditional Click chemistry reactions use copper as a catalyst which is toxic to living organisms.
+However, traditional Click chemistry reactions use copper as a catalyst, which is toxic to living organisms.
 Therefore, copper-free Click probes using larger cycloalkynes have been developed as an alternative method for ligation.

 The Staudinger ligation is another chemoselective chemistry which involves the reaction of azido bioorthogonal probes with phosphine compounds.
 Similar to Click chemistry, the ligation reaction is highly specific and can be performed in aqueous environments at physiological pH.
 However, unlike traditional Click chemical reactions, Staudinger ligations do not require copper to be reactive.
 Although this increases the biocompatibility of Staudinger ligations, these reactions also tend to be slower than Click reactions due to the absence of a catalyst.

-Numerous bioorthogonal probes have been developed for metabolic labeling including azidohomoanaline for labeling newly synthesized proteins, 5-ethynyl-2'-deoxyuridine (EdU) for labeling nucleic acids, azido palmitic acid for labeling inter-membrane proteins and azido sugars for labeling glycoproteins.
+Numerous bioorthogonal probes have been developed for metabolic labeling, including azidohomoanaline for labeling newly synthesized proteins, 5-ethynyl-2'-deoxyuridine (EdU) for labeling nucleic acids, azido palmitic acid for labeling inter-membrane proteins, and azido sugars for labeling glycoproteins.
 Azido sugar reagents were one of the first bioorthogonal probes used for metabolic labeling.
 After incorporation of the azido sugar into N-linked glycans, they can be chemoselectively targeted with alkyne- or phosphine-derivatized compounds for detection or affinity purification.

 Due to the wide variety of detection and affinity compounds available for ligation ranging from biotins to fluorescent dyes to mass tags, bioorthogonal labeling is one of the most versatile methods for metabolically labeling biomolecules.
 The illustration provides an example of how biotinylated sugar moieties may be used for in vivo labeling.

 Metabolic labeling of biomolecules distributes the label throughout the molecule based on the biomolecule composition.
 For example, culturing cells with 13C6-lysine results in the incorporation (labeling) of all lysine-containing proteins synthesized during the experiment.
 Because most metabolic labeling strategies use chemical analogs which are structurally identical or very similar to natural monomers, it is usually not possible to control the specific site of incorporation or the number of labels added.
 However, site-specific metabolic labeling is possible when metabolic probes are designed and used in combination with genetically altered organisms or cell-free in vitro translation systems.